rusefi/rusefi_documentation/FAQ-Basic-Wiring-and-Connections.md

 ## Fuel injectors

 As of May 2020, only saturated port injectors are supported.
-All hardware variants support more than one fuel injector.
+All hardware variants are built around the concept of one ECU pin controlling one fuel injector.
+As of May 2020, staged injection with multiple injectors per cylinder is possible in hardware but the software is not yet ready.

 You do **not** need to wire injectors in a particular way.
-Cylinder #1 (as numbered by the manufacturer) does not need to be wired to injector #1.
-Likewise, the 3rd (for example) injector in the firing order does **not** need to be wired to Injector #3.
+Cylinder #1 (as numbered by the manufacturer) does not need to be wired to injector #1 on the ECU pinout.
+Likewise, the 3rd (for example) injector in the firing order does **not** need to be wired to INJ#3 on the ECU.
+Order of firing / phasing can be adjusted in software.
 Any injector driver output can be used to drive any injector.

-Order of firing / phasing can be adjusted in software.
+Bottom line: as long as the hardware variant has at least as many injector outputs as your engine has cylinders, you will be able to run one injector per cylinder.

 ## Coils

 As of May 2020, logic level coils are the most common implementation on hardware variants.
 You should consult the documentation for the hardware you are using to determine whether the coils you have are compatible / external ignitor is required.
-Like injectors, all coil outputs are equal.
+Like injectors, all coil outputs are interchangeable.
 Coil outputs do not need to be used sequentially and order of firing / phasing can be adjusted in software

+Bottom line: as long as the hardware variant has at least as many coil outputs as your engine has cylinders, you will be able to run one coil per cylinder.
+Logic level drive coils (i.e. GM LSx, IGN1A, Denso coil stick, etc.) will work.
+Others may too.

 ## General purpose outputs